 Either of these statements can be contained in the employment contract or submitted as an additional document.
 It is not sufficient to lodge a copy of an unsigned FWIS with the application.

-Please note: The employment contract is used by Immigration SA as part of the assessment process for RCB advice.
+Please note: The above information provides a guide of what to include (at minimum) in the employment contract.
+The Department of Home Affairs assesses the terms and conditions of employment as outlined in the employment contract.
 An RCB advice application which is “satisfied” is not an endorsement that the employment contract complies with the relevant workplace relations laws.
 It is the employer’s responsibility to ensure they comply with these laws.